Variance-Reduced Model Predictive Path Integral via Quadratic Model Approximation

-While Problem~\eqref{eqn:distribution-min} theoretically allows for finding global optima~\cite{lasserre2001}, it is an infinite-dimensional problem.
-To bridge the gap between tractability and optimality, we avoid solving for the global measure directly and instead adopt a sequential optimization strategy.
+While Problem~\eqref{eqn:distribution-min} theoretically allows for finding global optima~\cite{lasserre2001}, solving it over the infinite-dimensional space of measures is generally intractable.
+Instead of a direct global solution, a common iterative approach is to perform sequential updates that penalize changes to the current distribution.
 At each step $k$, we seek a new distribution $\mu^{k+1}$ that minimizes the original objective $\mathcal{J}(\mu)$ in~\eqref{eqn:distribution-min} subject to a proximity penalization to stay close to the previous estimate $\mu^k$:

 The analytical solution to this problem yields the closed-form Boltzmann update:

 While $\mu^*$ is the optimal update, it is in general complex and difficult to sample from directly.